 COVID-19 International Travel FAQs

-The FDA has issued Emergency Use Authorization for several vaccines.
+The FDA has approved or issued Emergency Use Authorization for several vaccines.
 See the FDA’s COVID-19 vaccines for the most current information.

-If you are not fully vaccinated with an FDA-authorized vaccine or WHO-authorized vaccine, you may petition for an exception to undertake Harvard-related international or domestic travel that is essential to your work.
+If you cannot satisfy the University's COVID-19 vaccination and booster requirement, you may petition for an exception to undertake Harvard-related international or domestic travel that is essential to your work.

 Harvard’s travel guidance and petition process will continue to evolve as the public health situation evolves.

-The University understands that some Harvard community members—regardless of vaccination status or level of COVID-19 in the destination—may need to travel for work directly and immediately related to the COVID-19 pandemic; for work that enables critical research or professional activity; or for an extended single-country stay to undertake essential work.
+The University understands that some Harvard community members who have an approved medical or religious exemption from the University's COVID-19 vaccination and booster requirement may need to travel for work directly and immediately related to the COVID-19 pandemic; for work that enables critical research or professional activity; or for an extended single-country stay to undertake essential work.
 The Office of the Vice Provost for International Affairs (OVPIA) has established a petition process for these cases.
 See how to petition for travel.

 Harvard’s travel guidance and petition process will continue to evolve as the global public health situation evolves.